 Current Status of the Sigma Chi Proud Campaign

 As you know, a very generous brother matched the first $100,000 dollars raised in this campaign.
-To meet our third goal, we need all our brothers to step up and ensure the future of Sigma Chi at Murray State University!!
-We will be installing a memorial brick sidewalk from the cross in the yard to our existing sidewalk to honor our 68 major campaign donors (gifts of $1,000 or more).
+To meet our final goal, we need all our brothers to step up and ensure the future of Sigma Chi at Murray State University!!
+We have a memorial brick sidewalk from the cross in the yard to our existing sidewalk to honor our major campaign donors (gifts of $1,000 or more).
 Please join our major donors so we can also honor you!!
 And please know that all contributions are significant no matter the amount.
 The up-to-date results and contributors to the campaign can be viewed by clicking here on campaign results.

 Paul McCreary and Tim Miller